major/rhel7stig-sphinx/doc/source/medium.rst

 Check the value of the system inactivity timeout with the following command:

-# grep -i tmout /etc/bashrc
+# grep -i tmout /etc/bashrc /etc/profile.d/*

 TMOUT=600

-If "TMOUT" is not set to "600" or less in "/etc/bashrc", this is a finding.
+If "TMOUT" is not set to "600" or less in "/etc/bashrc" or in a script created to enforce session termination after inactivity, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~